-Here at Aaron Sachs and Associates, we're proud to be a sponsor of the KODE/KSNF Thanksgiving Pantry Food Drive: Helping Hands, Helping Others.
+Here at Aaron Sachs & Associates, P.C., we're proud to be a sponsor of the KODE/KSNF Thanksgiving Pantry Food Drive: Helping Hands, Helping Others.
 Between now and November 26, you can drop off canned and non-perishable food items at the following locations:

 - Aaron Sachs Joplin office: 3101 McClelland Blvd